Real Audiencia: Audiencias in Spain

-Audiencias in the Americas and other territories
+Audiencias in the Americas and the Philippine Islands

-In the Americas and other Spanish possessions, the two institutions were also united, but with a different power relationship.
+In the Americas and East Indies, the two institutions were also united, but with a different power relationship.
 The Crown of Castile early on introduced the audiencia into the Americas as part of its campaign to bring the area and its Spanish settlers and conquerors under royal control.
 With the vast conquests on the American mainland, which began in the 1520s, it became clear that the audiencia system would not be sufficient to effectively run the overseas government.
 Viceroys were therefore introduced, but without the judicial powers the office had enjoyed under the Aragonese Crown.
 In the New World, instead, the audiencias were given a consultative and quasi-legislative role in the administration of the territories.
 Both viceroys and audiencias were ultimately overseen by a Council of the Indies.
 Most of the laws dealing with the establishment of the 16th- and 17th-century audiencias can be found in Book II, Title XV of the Recopilación de Leyes de los Reynos de las Indias issued in 1680.

 The first audiencia in the Americas was established at Santo Domingo (modern Dominican Republic) in 1511 with jurisdiction over the Caribbean islands and the adjacent mainland.
 It was quickly suppressed due to opposition by the Spanish settlers, but was re-established permanently in 1526.

 As the Spanish conquest of the continent continued, more audiencias were founded in the new areas of settlement.
-The first mainland audiencia was the Royal Audiencia of Mexico in 1527, just six years after the fall of Tenochtitlan, which had jurisdiction over most of what is now Mexico, much of the U.S., and Central America.
+The first mainland audiencia was set up in Mexico City in 1527, just six years after the fall of Tenochtitlan, which had jurisdiction over most of what is now Mexico and Central America.

 This audiencia was followed by the Audiencia of Panama, 1538, overseeing Central America and the littoral regions of northern South America until its abolishment in 1543.
 It later was reestablished with jurisdiction only over Panama proper in 1564, which functioned until 1751.

 In 1543 with the abolition of the first Audiencia of Panama, two audiencias were established in its place: one in Guatemala with jurisdiction over Central America and another in Lima with jurisdiction over the newly settled areas of South America, which had been gained by the conquest of Peru and surrounding regions.
 Venezuela, settled earlier, remained under the jurisdiction of the Audiencia of Santo Domingo until the establishment of the Viceroyalty of New Granada in the early 18th century.

 By the end of the 16th century six more audiencias had been established in: